19 must-have customer segments for e-commerce and how to create them – part I

 There are dozens of ways to reactivate idle customers.
 You just need to ask yourself this: “How can I make this idle customer return to my shop again?”
 Because no one knows your business and customers better than yourself.

 Just remember that the value you promise to contribute to people’s life is the best way to convince people, so try to remind your idle customers this.
-Here are some of the best practices to restore customers.

 How to segment inactive customers